danimaniarqsoft/blog/content/english/blog/learning-paths/software-developer-learning-path.md

 * Courses can be taken sequentially or in parallel based on your schedule.
 * Combine theoretical learning with projects and algorithm practice.
 * Use platforms like GitHub to build a strong portfolio.

-Would you like this path mapped visually or exported to CSV or PDF?